scotthibbs/FDLog_Enhanced/README.md

 	KD4SIR - Will probably work on copy/paste functionality
-	KC7SDA - Will check network and platform compatibility and upper/lower case entry *option to auto time out nodes from the band select 15m/30m/45m/1hr *Fix so reports another's last contact time
+	KC7SDA - Will check network and platform compatibility and upper/lower case entry *option to auto time out nodes from the band select 15m/30m/45m/1hr *Fix so reports another's last contact time - this now reports node last heard.
-	*Change natural to battery
+	*Change natural to battery?
-	*Work on States worked to the side
+	*Try showing all sections to the side - marking those worked.
-	*Work on Phonetic helper
+	*Work on Phonetic helper for GOTA station
 	*believe prefix check only returns first prefix in the log.
 Actually there is a note in the code from Alan Biocca to fix this as foreign callsigns are not supported properly.
 	*Dupe check for requested fills - 2 UNconnected nodes can dupe and both count when connected. (currently dupe checking is at entry - not on fills)
 	*Need to rewrite all the documentation.
 It's everywhere...
 	*Make font size a setting before Tkinker loads?
 10,12,14 pt font.

+2022_Beta_2 05Jul2022

+ 80 Found our memory leak - removed unnecessary root.update() and root.deiconify() - Scott Hibbs KD4SIR 03Mar2022
+ 79 Major code restructure!! (and updating with pycharm suggestions) Moved main program elements to be more
+	readable. - 05Jul2022

+ *  Although a different program included with FDLog, I corrected a compatibility issue with Win10 so miniweb.py would work.
+Changed from blocked port 80 to five fives - 55555.
+Adding a zip file of this project in the same folder makes it easy to share accross the same network as computers show up for field day. - Scott

 2022_Beta_1.1 (Working toward a stable 2023_Field_Day Release)